The role of stellar expansion on the formation of gravitational wave sources: Results

 \subsection{CE events and nature of the stellar envelope for BH-BH merger progenitors}

-In this section we take an in-depth look at the nature of donor stars in CE events that lead to the formation of BH-BH mergers in our {\tt StarTrack} simulations.\\ \\ According to \cite{Klencki_2020,Klencki_2021} and \cite{Marchant_2021}, CE events initiated by stars without a deep outer convective envelope lead to stellar mergers rather than successful CE ejections.
+In this section we take an in-depth look at the nature of donor stars in CE events that lead to the formation of BH-BH mergers in our {\tt StarTrack} simulations.\\ \\ According to \cite{Klencki_2020,Klencki_2021} and \cite{Marchant_2021}, CE events initiated by stars without a deep outer convective envelope lead to stellar mergers rather than successful CE ejections. \cite{Gallegos_2021} also showed that population synthesis models can overestimate the number of CE survival rates and underestimate merger times, if compared to detailed binary evolution.
 From this starting point we used Model 4b to check the nature of the stellar envelope of massive stars.
 In our methodology we define a deep convective envelope as an envelope that has at least 10 per cent of its mass in the outer convective zone (if any).
 Note that our {\tt MESA} simulations are limited to the 0.1 Z$_\odot$ metallicity, but the radius above which a star develops an outer convective envelope may depend slightly on metallicity \citep{Klencki_2020}.
 As a comparison we also did the same simulations with our {\tt StarTrack} setup for metallicities of Z$=0.1$ Z$_\odot$ and Z$=0.01$ Z$_\odot$ for a $M_{\rm ZAMS}$ range up to 150\,M$_\odot$\footnote{Due to a potential extrapolation artefact in {\tt StarTrack}, we report a metallicity-dependent maximum mass beyond which no donor star, according to our default CE survival prescription, survives a CE phase.
 For Z$=0.1$ Z$_\odot$ this threshold mass is $\sim$ 95\,M$_\odot$, while for Z$=0.01$ Z$_\odot$ this value increases to $\sim$ 135\,M$_\odot$.}.
 For {\tt StarTrack} the CE survival conditions are described in \cite{Belczynski_2008}.
 We define the Interaction Radius ($R_{\text{Int}}$) and Interaction Mass ($M_{\text{Int}}$) as the stellar radius and mass at which a donor star in a binary overflows its Roche lobe and initiates a mass transfer event.
 Both of them are in solar units.
-We show the results in Fig. \ref{fig:CE_conv}, where the 2D histograms in the background represent the $R_{\text{Int}}$ and either $M_{\text{Int}}$ (left) or $M_{\text{ZAMS}}$ (right) distribution for CE events that lead binaries to BH-BH mergers within a Hubble time, according to our Model 1 simulations.
+We show the results in Fig. \ref{fig:CE_conv}, where the 2D histograms in the background represent the $R_{\text{Int}}$ and either $M_{\text{Int}}$ (left) or $M_{\text{ZAMS}}$ (right) distribution for CE events that lead massive binaries to form BH-BH systems with a merger time within the age of the Universe, according to our Model 1 simulations.
 In the left plot the red dashed area shows the conditions at which there is a deep convective envelope for a given stellar radius and mass as predicted from our {\tt MESA} simulations, while the dotted teal and circled pink areas show instead the parameter space at which the CE survival is possible based on the assumption made in {\tt StarTrack}, for respectively Z$=0.1$ Z$_\odot$ and Z$=0.01$ Z$_\odot$.
 In the right plot we show the $R_{\text{MAX}}$ prescriptions from Model 2, Model 3, Model 4a, and Model 4b, and the average {\tt StarTrack} $R_{\text{Int}}$ as a function of $M_{\text{ZAMS}}$.

 The {\tt StarTrack} average $R_{\text{Int}}$, as shown by the pink line in the right plot from Figure \ref{fig:CE_conv}, follows the following relation: